truid-app/client-integration/README.md

 #### Try the web client on an Android phone

-Connect the Android phone using USB
+Connect the Android phone using USB, developer mode need to be activated on the phone

 Forward the 8080 port to localhost: